canned

 Spanish

-How common is "can"?
+How common is "canned"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.